nealcrook/nascom/hw_sim/README.md

 time 0.
 It would be better to put a 'force' into the test-bench as it would be more apparent what is going on (search for CHEAT and CHEATING in the code).

-* Describe CPU accesss to video RAM and discuss the shortcomings of CPU contention mitigation which causes white snow on the NASCOM 1 and black snow(??) on the NASCOM 2.
+* Expand N1 description to cover the shortcomings of CPU contention mitigation which causes white snow.

 * Rework the N1 waves to make them clearer, and explain/debug the issue with shift register load.